kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 #### Domain

-Testkube Enterprise requires a domain (public or internal) under which it will expose the following services:
+Testkube On-Prem requires a domain (public or internal) under which it will expose the following services:

 | Subdomain                       | Service          |
 |---------------------------------|------------------|